assegaiphp / orm

 the repository:

-In an Assegai application, you can also inject the repository and let the entity metadata select the SQLite connection:
+Once the module is present, you can inject the repository and let the entity metadata select the SQLite connection:

-<?php namespace App\Notes; use App\Entities\Note; use Assegai\Core\Attributes\Injectable; use Assegai\Orm\Attributes\InjectRepository; use Assegai\Orm\Management\Repository; #[Injectable] class NotesService { public function __construct( #[InjectRepository(Note::class)] private readonly Repository $notes, ) { } public function all(): array { return $this->notes->find()->getData(); } }
+<?php namespace App\Notes; use App\Entities\NoteEntity; use Assegai\Core\Attributes\Injectable; use Assegai\Orm\Attributes\InjectRepository; use Assegai\Orm\Management\Repository; #[Injectable] class NotesService { public function __construct( #[InjectRepository(NoteEntity::class)] private readonly Repository $notes, ) { } public function all(): array { return $this->notes->find()->getData(); } }

 Support